slee82/llamamelon/README.txt

 Where are the source files?
 ---------------------------
-Our program consists of 16 java files now, most of them small files that contain small fragments of the java code for a given nonterminal like print statements or the program.
-The source is located in ./src, divided to 4 packages.
+Our program consists of 12 java files now, most of them small files that contain small fragments of the java code for a given nonterminal like print statements or the program.
+The source is located in ./src, divided to 3 packages.

 1. codegen  = this package contains classes that correspond with the grammar nonterminals found in our program.
 All of them are subclasses of ParseTreeNode.java.
 Each has a method gen() that will print its java code to stdout (for now).

 2. compiler = this is where the compiler, that is the lexer and parser, are defined The intermediate code generator is just the gen() method for now, it might change when we add more stuff.
 The symbol table is defined here as well.

 3. lexer    = this package contains classes for lexical analysis.
 Things like what a token is, a keyword, string constants, etc. are defined here.

-4. javabackend		= this package contains all of the supporting java files for ball.
-			 (for example, built-in functions and classes).

 Compiling and running the program
 ---------------------------------